mangrovedao/hardhat-test-solidity/README.md

 * If you have the functions `fn_test` and `fn_before`, `fn_before` will run, then `fn_test`, without state revert.

 ### Tips
+* You must make a `receive` function so your test contracts get ethers.
 * State is reverted between tests
 * Functions are sorted alphabetically before they are added to test suite
 * You probably want a `MyContract_Test` for every `MyContract`.